sourcegraph/about/handbook/engineering/hiring/software-engineer-code-review-exercise.md

 An asynchronous code-review exercise provides the most realistic environment for measuring how you would work at Sourcegraph on a daily basis.

-- You can use the programming environment that you are most familiar with (i.e. your own laptop with your own editor with all the keyboard shortcuts and extensions/tools that you like, and with access to documentation on the internet).
+- You can use the programming environment that you are most familiar with (i.e., your laptop with your editor with all the keyboard shortcuts and extensions/tools that you like, and with access to documentation on the internet).
 - You don't have the extra pressure of explaining your thoughts and reasoning while someone else is watching.
 - You can schedule our asynchronous code-review exercise for the best time that works for you.